eriknyquist/app_timer/README.md

   finds a timer that has not expired yet), so in the case where there are a very large number of simultaneous active application timers, `app_timer_on_interrupt` may take noticeably more time to execute.

-- `app_timer_start` accepts only milliseconds for the timer period, and converts it to native timer counts, using the `ms_to_timer_counts` function in your provided hardware model.
-The converted ticks value is stored as a `uint32_t`, so the maximum timer period you can provide to `app_timer_start` without risking an overflow is whatever corresponds to a native tick/count value of 2^32.

 - Automatic handling of timer/counter overflow; if you are using a timer/counter, for example, which overflows after 12 hours with your specific configuration, and you call `app_timer_start` with an expiry time of 14 hours, then the overflow will be handled behind the scenes by the `app_timer` module and your callback will still be